stat545ubc-2022/Mini_Data_Analysis_ChenruZhao/Milestone1/mini-project-1.md

 Read Tasks 2 and 3 *fully* before starting to complete either of them.
-Probably also a good point to grab a coffee to get ready for the fun part\!
+Probably also a good point to grab a coffee to get ready for the fun part!

 This project is semi-guided, but meant to be *independent*.
-For this reason, you will complete tasks 2 and 3 below (under the **START HERE** mark) as if you were writing your own exploratory data analysis report, and this guidance never existed\!
+For this reason, you will complete tasks 2 and 3 below (under the **START HERE** mark) as if you were writing your own exploratory data analysis report, and this guidance never existed!
 Feel free to add a brief introduction section to your project, format the document with markdown syntax as you deem appropriate, and structure the analysis as you deem appropriate.
 Remember, marks will be awarded for completion of the 4 tasks, but 10